onetapbeyond/gen_metrics/PITCHME.md

 ```

 Note:
-Clarify that the producer name is registered by GenMetrics.
+Again clarify that the producer name is registered by GenMetrics.

 +++